jaggiK/cv_visual_assistance/README.md

-# Welcome to visual assitance system using OAK-D and ege AI devices
+# Welcome to visual assitance system using OAK-D and edge AI devices

 Hardware: